antonysama/Abstractive_Summarization/README.md

 **Train, Evaluate and Test:**

-*  For the first run use debugging numbers. thereafter, check the repo for larger numbers.
+*  For the first run use debugging numbers.

 Run the extractive model, rememberung ALL lines: